AbrahaKahsay/to-do-list-mv/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list : add and remove
+# To Do list : interactive

-In this project, I will implement the CRUD (create, update, delete) methods.
-All the elements of the user interface will be fully functional and the application will be completed.
+In this project, I will add some functionality to my application to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

 It has the objectives of using: